-Topics of interest include but are not limited to:
+The topics of the High-Performance Computing Track include but are not limited to:

-Humans, Societies, and Artificial Agents (HSAA)
+Humans, Societies and Artificial Agents (HSAA)

-Modeling and Simulation based Systems Engineering (MSBSE)
+M&S Based Systems Engineering (MSBSE)

-Andrea D’Ambrogio and Gregory Zacharewicz
+Andrea D’Ambrogio and Greg Zacharewicz

 The track aims to bring together experts in model-based, model-driven software and systems engineering and M&S experts, with the objective to advance the state of the art in M&S based systems engineering and simulation systems engineering.

 System architecture models describe the structure of a system by specifying its components and their relations.
-Modeling and Simulation (M&S) based systems engineering further promotes executable models and proposes simulation as the native mechanisms to address measures of performance and effectiveness throughout conceptual design, development and later systems life cycle phases.
+Modeling and Simulation (M&S) based systems engineering further promotes executable models and proposes simulation as the native mechanisms to address measures of performance and effectiveness throughout conceptual design, development, and later systems life cycle phases.